captam3rica/plistbuddy-guide/README.md

-    Exit - Exits the program, changes are not saved to the file Save - Saves the current changes to the file Revert - Reloads the last saved version of the file Clear [<Type>] - Clears out all existing entries, and creates root of Type Print [<Entry>] - Prints value of Entry.
+    Exit - Exits the program, changes are not saved to the file Save - Saves the current changes to the file Revert - Reloads the last saved version of the file Clear [<Type>] - Clears out all existing entries, and creates the root of Type Print [<Entry>] - Prints value of Entry.
 Otherwise, prints file Set <Entry> <Value> - Sets the value at Entry to Value Add <Entry> <Type> [<Value>] - Adds Entry to the plist, with value Value